 Finally, the camera panned to the area awash in blood where Murray's body was discovered in a rear hallway, inciting emotion in the courtroom.

 Norwood stands accused of first-degree murder in the case and her trial is ongoing at Montgomery County Circuit Court in Rockville.
-Prosecutors have said Norwood killed Murray and used up to eight instruments from inside the shop to injure her, including a knife, a hammer, a wrench and a mannequin peg.
+Prosecutors have said Norwood killed Murray and from inside the shop to injure her, including a knife, a hammer, a wrench and a mannequin peg.
 They say Murray had discovered Norwood attempting to steal from the store.
 Norwood staged the crime scene to make it appear as though the two women had been attacked and lied to police to cover up the crime, prosecutors said.

 Prosecutors say Murray sustained at least 322 injuries, the majority of which occurred while was still alive.